Crafting Your Own Private VPN on AWS: A Comprehensive Guide for Beginners

 Before diving into the technicalities, it’s essential to differentiate between privacy and anonymity.
 While most online traffic is encrypted via HTTPS, without a VPN, your Internet Service Provider (ISP) or anyone on your local network can see the domains you visit.
 They can’t view the content, but they know where you’re browsing.

-A VPN offers an encrypted tunnel to its server, acting as a protective shield.
+A private VPN offers an encrypted tunnel to its server, acting as a protective shield.
 When you connect to a third-party VPN server, your ISP only sees the VPN server’s IP, keeping your activities hidden.
 However, trust is crucial.
 Some VPN servers might keep logs, potentially compromising your privacy.

-Moreover, a VPN can play a pivotal role in enhancing your website’s security, especially when using services like Cloudflare’s Web Application Firewall (WAF).
+Moreover, a private VPN can play a pivotal role in enhancing your website’s security, especially when using services like Cloudflare’s Web Application Firewall (WAF).
 As I mentioned in my post A Blogger’s Guide to Using Cloudflare, Cloudflare’s WAF allows you to control access to sensitive pages of your website.
 If you’ve set up rules to block access to certain pages, even you might be locked out.
 This is where a VPN comes in handy.
 By setting up a personal VPN server, you can whitelist its IP address on Cloudflare.
 This ensures that while others are kept out, you can still access the restricted pages seamlessly through your VPN.

 Why Self-Hosted VPNs are the Gold Standard

 AWS, or Amazon Web Services, is a trusted name in the cloud computing world.
-By hosting your VPN on AWS, you leverage its robust infrastructure, ensuring high uptime and reliability.
+By hosting your private VPN on AWS, you leverage its robust infrastructure, ensuring high uptime and reliability.
 AWS’s global presence means you can select server locations from a vast array of regions, optimizing speed and performance.
 Furthermore, AWS’s security features ensure that your VPN server remains protected from potential threats.

 Step-by-Step: Setting Up Your Private VPN on AWS with OpenVPN

-STEP 1 Launching OpenVPN Access Server on AWS
+Launching OpenVPN Access Server on AWS

 1. Log into the AWS Management Console and head to the EC2 service.